 Historical Fiction

-The Friday Review: We Three Kings
+The Friday Review: The Love Note

 By Gabrielle Meyer Maggie is a timecrosser.
 She lives in 1861, 1941, and 2001.
 When she goes to sleep in one life, she wakes up in another.
 But when she turns 21 on January 1st, she will have to decide… Continue reading